prakharmrsl/easypcceo.github.io/pages/graphics-cards/gtx-1080-ti/motherboard.md

 Just like our other picks, the Z390-A Pro doesn’t lack in the PCIE department with its 2 PCIE x16 Gen 3 and 4 PCIE x1 slots.
 Just as with AMD’s board, above and below the PCIE slots you’ll find two M.2 slots.

 Heading over to the SATA ports, you’ll be getting your money’s worth with 6 SATA III ports.
 Though, we should note that the motherboard’s description says that Sata 2 will be disabled when M.2 is in use.
-And, the board supports Intel Optane.
+And, the board supports [Intel Optane](https://www.laptopmag.com/articles/intel-optane-memory-faq){: target="_blank"}.
 Badass!

 In terms of other features, the Z390-A Pro supports RGB, but doesn’t entirely stand out with any other flashy features due to its relatively low price.
 Though, you can sleep sound knowing that your new board can support 4000MHz RAM and above.